-What The Age You Got Your First Period Says About You, According To Science
+What The Age Of Your First Period Says About You

 Did you know that the term for your first period is "menarche"?
 It's pretty catchy, particularly as opposed to "a seriously stressful event that likely involves at least one panic attack and/or mystification about tampons".
 (I did NOT know how to put the damn thing in.)
 Menarche — pronounced MEN-ar-kee — is likely a distant memory for you if you're in your mid-20s now.
 But science tells us that the age at which you first got your period (or visit from Aunt Flo, monthly gift, Eve's curse, whatever) can be an indicator of many things about your life, nutrition, and even future health.